CMU-Heinz-95702/lab6-rmi-programming/README.md

 :checkered_flag:**Completion of Part 1 is this lab's checkpoint.**
 -->

 # Part 2.
-Java RMI Programming Assignment
+Java RMI Programming Challenge

 1. Write a Java RMI service according to the following specification: